rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3a-jenkins.md

     yq e '(.applications[] | (select(.name=="jenkins").values.deployment.env_vars[] | select(.name=="GITLAB_GROUP_NAME")).value)|=env(TEAM_NAME)' -i /projects/tech-exercise/ubiquitous-journey/values-tooling.yaml
     ```

-2. Jenkins will push changes to our Helm Chart to Nexus as part of the pipeline.
-Previously we configured our App of Apps to pull from the PetBattle public chart repository so we also need to update it.
+2. Jenkins will push changes to our Helm chart to Nexus as part of the pipeline.
+Previously, we configured our App of Apps to pull from the PetBattle public chart repository so we also need to update it.
 Change the `pet-battle/test/values.yaml` file to point to the Nexus chart repository deployed in OpenShift.
 To do this, update the `source` as shown below for the `pet-battle`:

     <div class="highlight" style="background: #f7f7f7">
     <pre><code class="language-yaml">